juliarchock/engagement_research/README.md

 Q: “How do Minnesota’s U.S House and Senate members utilize Twitter to garner engagement?

-Data/dataset.json : IRaw scraped tweet data for all politicians
+Politician_Name.json : Raw scraped tweet data for each politician

 analysis.py : Sentiment analysis model